bfh/moodle-tiny_multilang2/README.md

 provided iso codes is preserved.

 ## Version History

+### Master
+- Removal of the attribute `dir` e.g. `dir="ltr"` for language direction because it breaks the standard multilanguage filter in Moodle.

 ### 1.1
 - Fix finally [There are some issues with the latest version #6](https://github.com/bfh/moodle-tiny_multilang2/issues/6)